RoeeFabrikant/Consul-env-automation/README.md

 # Consul-env-automation
-Creating with terraform consul servers and web servers
+Creating a consul servers and web servers